0xZon/0xZon.github.io/_posts/2022-07-09-HTB-Pandora.md

 I tried to rack these passwords but had no luck.

-After looking around I was able to find an article describing a SQL Injection, we might be able leverage this and get the admins `PHPSESSID` https://blog.sonarsource.com/pandora-fms-742-critical-code-vulnerabilities-explained
+After looking around I was able to find an article describing a SQL Injection, we might be able to leverage this and get the admins `PHPSESSID` https://blog.sonarsource.com/pandora-fms-742-critical-code-vulnerabilities-explained

-The article describes that there is a paramater called `session_id` inside `/include/chart_generator.php`.
+The article describes that there is a parameter called `session_id` inside `/include/chart_generator.php`.
 We can do a quick test using `sqlmap -u 127.0.0.1:32000/pandora_console/include/chart_generator.php?session_id=123` to confirm.

 ```
 Parameter: session_id (GET)